gitmachtl/scripts/cardano/testnet/README.md

 1. Run ```./05a_genStakepoolCert.sh mypool``` to generate the updated pool certificate **mypool.pool.cert**
 1. Delegate the new **ledgerowner** to your own pool as owner -> **pledge** ```./05b_genDelegationCert.sh mypool ledgerowner``` this will generate the **ledgerowner.deleg.cert**
 1. If you have changed also some Metadata, **upload** the newly generated ```mypool.metadata.json``` file **onto your webserver** so that it is reachable via the URL you specified in the poolMetaUrl entry!
 Otherwise the next step will abort with an error.
 If you have only updated the owners, skip it.
 1. Re-Register your stakepool on the blockchain, smallwallet1 will pay for the registration fees.
-This will be only a pool update, so this will not cost you the initial 500 ADA, only a few fees.<br>```./05c_regStakepoolCert.sh mypool smallwallet1```
+This will be only a pool update, so this will not cost you the initial 500 ADA, only a few fees.<br>```./05c_regStakepoolCert.sh mypool smallwallet1 REREG```
 1. Wait a minute so the transaction and stakepool registration is completed
 1. Send all new owner delegations to the blockchain. :bulb: Notice!
 This is different than before when using only CLI-Owner-Keys, if any owner is a HW-Wallet than you have to send the individual delegations after the stakepool registration.
 You can read more about it [here](#changes-to-the-operator-workflow-when-hardware-wallets-are-involved).
 We have only one new owner so lets do this by running the following command:<br>&nbsp;<br>
    * ```./06_regDelegationCert.sh ledgerowner ledgerowner.payment``` if you have a Full-Hardware(**HW**) key (Step 3)<br>